DecoderTracker: Decoder-Only Method for Multiple-Object Tracking: Related work

 \subsection{MOTR Series}

-MOTR\cite{zeng2022motr} is the first model to achieve end-to-end multi-object tracking, extending the object query from DETR\cite{carion2020end} into a track query to enable tracking.
-The track query is a learnable positional embedding representing the trajectory of a target throughout the video sequence.
-Track queries undergo multi-scale deformable attention interactions with the decoder and feature maps, predicting the position and class of targets in the current frame.
-The track query is updated in each frame and passed to the decoder of the next frame, establishing implicit temporal associations without the need for explicit data association or post-processing.
-MOTR seamlessly integrates target detection and tracking using track queries, enhancing tracking accuracy and robustness.
-Additionally, MOTR introduces the concepts of collective average loss (CAL) and temporal aggregation network (TAN) to improve tracking accuracy.
-CAL allows the model to handle target conflict issues in multi-object tracking better, while TAN enhances the model's temporal information integration capabilities.
-These innovative designs make MOTR a significant milestone in the field of multi-object tracking, improving both performance and applicability.
+Unlike tracking-by-detection methods exemplified by SORT \cite{bewleySimpleOnlineRealtime2016a,zhangByteTrackMultiobjectTracking2022}, and previous transformer-based MOT methods \cite{sun2020transtrack,meinhardt2022trackformer}, MOTR \cite{zeng2022motr} is the first method to achieve end-to-end multi-object tracking.
+It extends the object query from DETR \cite{carion2020end} into a track query, thereby enabling tracking capabilities.
+It uses a learnable positional embedding and multi-scale deformable attention to predict object positions and classes in frames, eliminating the need for explicit data association or post-processing.
+Key innovations include the Track Query Aggregation with Learned Attention (TALA), which uses a query memory bank and multi-head attention for methoding long-term temporal relationships, and the introduction of Collective Average Loss (CAL) and Temporal Aggregation Network (TAN) to resolve target conflicts and improve temporal information integration.
+These features establish MOTR as a significant advancement in multi-object tracking technology.

-MOTRv2\cite{zhang2023motrv2} builds upon MOTR by leveraging the pre-trained object detector YOLOX\cite{ge2021yolox} to provide detection priors, thereby improving MOTR's detection performance.
-Specifically, MOTRv2 anchors the object queries and uses the proposal boxes generated by YOLOX as anchors to initialize the object queries.
-This approach mitigates conflicts between detection and association tasks while retaining the query propagation characteristics.
+MOTRv2 \cite{zhang2023motrv2} enhances the detection capabilities of the original MOTR by integrating the pre-trained object detector YOLOX \cite{ge2021yolox}.
+This integration involves using YOLOX generated proposal boxes as anchors to initialize object queries, a method that not only bolsters detection accuracy but also helps to alleviate conflicts between detection and association tasks, all the while maintaining the query propagation features inherent to MOTR.